Best daily deals

 With a more durable, sustainable, and refined design, Beyerdynamic has a worthy open-back studio headphone competitor that won’t (completely) break the bank.

-Editor’s note: this Beyerdynamic DT 900 PRO X review was updated on March 7, 2023, with consideration of the HifiMan Sundara as an alternative, and answers to frequently asked questions.
+Editor’s note: this Beyerdynamic DT 900 PRO X review was updated on November 8, 2024, to remove broken page elements, and to update charts.

 • Music producers and audio engineers seeking quality open-back mixing headphones may want to invest in this set of open-back headphones from Beyerdynamic.